redox-os/website/content/news/this-month-250331.md

 - bjorn3 improved the graphics subsystem API
 - bjorn3 unified most of the scheme code on storage drivers
 - bjorn3 moved the aborts of drivers to the `pcid` daemon, simplifying the drivers
-- bjorn3 removed the IBM PC speaker driver
+- bjorn3 removed the archaic IBM PC speaker driver
 - bjorn3 reduced the verbosity of debug logs on boot
 - bjorn3 improved the `fmt.sh` script to apply code formatting in all drivers and libraries with Cargo